Without the worries, fears and anxious naivety of new parents, there wouldn’t be a baby industry.

 I’m not to tell new parents what to spend their money on.

-If you have wads of spare cash and you’re concerned about your baby’s ability to form meaningful relationships while solving mathematic equations in a soothing environment before their first birthday, go ahead and buy wipe-warmers and male breastfeeding bras and baby flash cards.
+If you have wads of spare cash and you’re concerned about your baby’s ability to form meaningful relationships solving mathematic equations in a soothing environment before their first birthday, go ahead and buy wipe-warmers and male breastfeeding bras and baby flash cards.

 But really, if your kids are alive and you know where they are, relax.
 You’re doing a good job.